"You can trace every sickness, disease and ailment to a mineral deficiency."

 “There is no substitute for magnesium in human physiology; nothing comes even close to it in terms of its effect on overall cell physiology.
 Without sufficient magnesium, the body accumulates toxins and acid residues, degenerates rapidly, and ages prematurely.
 It goes against a gale wind of medical science to ignore magnesium in the treatment of any chronic or acute disorder, especially cancer.“

-Related: Having too much magnesium in the body is rare (in all species) because excess is typically readily excreted in urine.
+Related: Having too much magnesium in the body is rare, as excess is typically readily excreted in urine.
+With this said, please do not exceed the recommended serving size.

 Warning: Feed with caution in horses with known kidney issues.
 Seek veterinary counsel first.